TheNilesh/ESP8266-HTTP-IR-Blaster/README.md

 Minimal Output
 ---------------
-For configuring URLs to work with IFTTT or the IR Controller skill, or other automation services where the HTML output of the device will never be seen by a human, add `&simple=1` to the URL to simplify the data sent and speed up the response time
+For configuring automation services where the HTML output of the device will never be seen by a human, add `&simple=1` to the URL to simplify the data sent and speed up the response time

 Example:
 `http://xxx.xxx.xxx.xxx:port/msg?code=A90:SONY:12&pass=yourpass&simple=1`